Article | March 17, 2026

-Sena Gbedemah is a delay and disruption expert who has given evidence in mediation, adjudication and testified in several arbitrations.
+Sena Gbedemah is a delay and disruption expert who has given evidence in mediation, adjudication, and domestic and international arbitrations.
 He also reviews and advises on project governance on live projects.

 Mr. Gbedemah specializes in the energy (power stations and process plants), transport (rail, air, ports and roads), built environment, and technology sectors.
 He has delivered assignments across the EMEA region including the UK, Norway, Ireland, Switzerland, Azerbaijan, UAE, Oman, Saudi Arabia, Qatar, South Africa, Ghana and Nigeria.
 His experience over the last 28 years comes from roles in the public and private sector spanning every stage of the capital project cycle from project start up, through procurement & contract management, to project controls and commercial disputes.